Schedule a Free Consultation

 Managing Comment Categorization

-In typical fashion, the administrator manages the comments by editing its content and status.
-Additionally, the administration comment form shows two check boxes that allow the administrator to apply the tags in the back-end.
+In typical fashion, the administrator manages the comments by editing their content and status.
+Additionally, the administration comment form shows two checkboxes that allow the administrator to apply the tags in the back-end.
+This is a simple yet powerful way to categorize WordPress comments for better organization and control.
 Don’t you think this is a great idea?
 Do you remember when you wished you could retract something you said in a comment?

 Our customer developed the site using the Genesis framework for its flexibility and versatility.
 This smart decision allowed our developers to create the plugin and bind it to theme’s functionality.
 Interesting solutions adopted in this plugin include: